1–2 spots available for Q2 · Claim yours

 TL;DR

-• Laravel is the fastest path to a scalable CRUD or SaaS MVP with a small team.
+• Laravel is the fastest path to a scalable CRUD or SaaS MVP with a small team, and it is one of my core stacks.

 • For a solo founder or a 2–5 person team, Laravel or Django get you to revenue fastest.
 For a 10+ person team, Node or Go scale the org better.